danieldufek03/Coding_Challenge/README.md

 ## Read all Users from an Organizations

-by submitting a GET request to http://localhost:8000/organizations/$organization_id will return a field users which contains the user id's of all users in the organization
+by submitting a GET request to http://localhost:8000/organizations/$organization_name will return a field users which contains the usernames of all users in the organization

 ## Read all Organizations from a User

-by submitting a GET request to http://localhost:8000/users/$user_id will return a field users which contains the organization id's of all organizations which the user belongs to
+by submitting a GET request to http://localhost:8000/users/$username will return a field users which contains the organization name of all organizations which the user belongs to

-### Future Work
-I would like to update in the future to have models be referenced by something more user friendly than the id field